dvdvideo1234/UbuntuBatches/MiniDLNA/readme.md

 ### Description
-The installation using this script is automatic and it's done by placing it in a folder of choice, then running it via `./config.sh` with one of the following parameters:
+The installation using this script is automatic and it's done by placing it in a folder of choice, then running it via `./config.sh` with one of the following parameters.
+Type `./config.sh` ( no arguments ) for options:
 ```
-Type "./config.sh" for options:
   "install" Installs miniDLNA after compiling it from the source
   "update"  Updates the miniDLNA installation
   "remove"  Removes the miniDLNA package and auto-start